 An improper lane change occurs when a motorist switches from one traffic lane to another but ends up colliding with a car that is already in that same lane, as they failed to check properly that they were safe to move.
 Improper lane changes can also be caused by changing lanes without signaling or only turning on the signal after they’ve already begun to change lanes.

 Regardless of exactly what happened, all improper lane changes have the potential to cause dangerous accidents and leave victims with severe injuries.
-If a vehicle turns into your lane and causes a crash or for you to collide with other vehicles, then you have the right to hold them responsible for their negligence, and a Clearwater lawyer may be able to help you.
+If a vehicle turns into your lane and causes a crash or for you to collide with other vehicles, then you have the right to hold them responsible for their negligence, and a Clearwater car accident lawyer may be able to help you.

 The lawyers at The Law Place have over 75 years of combined experience in dealing with the Florida legal system and working on car accident cases, including those that were caused by improper lane changes.
 So, call us today on (941) 444-4444 for a free case evaluation with an auto accident lawyer to receive the advocacy and guidance you need to pursue a legal claim for your injuries.